peteseibel/retention-data-pipeline/README.md

 # retention-data-pipeline
 App for getting data into RAD app

 This is a docker image that connects to the EDW and a small Django app that fetches and stores data.
-Currently it fetches students for a given year and quarter combination

-Notes:
-I don't know what broke/changed since I last worked on this, but for whatever reason tdsodbc has to be installed manually despite being included in the Dockerfile.

 Using the container
-1. Set environemntal variables for the EDW user and password
+1. Set environemntal variables for the EDW user and password, as well as an SWS authorization bearer token.

     `export EDW_USER="netid\\put_netid_here"`

     `export EDW_PASSWORD="password"`

+    `export SWS_OAUTH_BEARER="token"`

 2. Build and start the container

-    `docker-compose up -d -build`
+    `docker-compose up -d --build`

+    Note: This step currently takes longer than it needs to, installing packages for R can be streamlined.

 3. Connect to the container.
     Get the container id and connect to the shell on that container